ESiWACE/hpda-vis-training/Training2021/Session3/README.md

 $ https://github.com/ESiWACE/hpda-vis-training
 ```

-The tutorial requires some NetCDF files.
+The tutorial requires some NetCDF files from the CMIP5 archive.
+In particular a couple of files from the ouput of the CESM model provided by CMCC will be downloaded with the following script from ESGF CMIP5 data nodes.
+CMIP5 data can be accessed from the ESGF Data Portal CMIP5 project page: https://esgf-node.llnl.gov/search/cmip5/).
+Please note that CMIP5 data come with the following Terms of Use: https://pcmdi.llnl.gov/mips/cmip5/terms-of-use.html

 To download the data run:

 ```
 $ cd hpda-vis-training/Training2021/Session3
 $ ./get_data.sh
 ```

 You should now see two CMIP5 NetCDF files under the git repository folder.

 #### Start the environment

 From the same folder start the container, binding the tutorial material repo path ($PWD):

 ```
-$ sudo docker run --rm -it -v $PWD:/home/ophidia/notebooks ophidiabigdata/ophidia-training:latest
+$ sudo docker run --rm -it -v $PWD:/home/ophidia/notebooks ophidiabigdata/ophidia-training:v1.6
 ```

-Now copy the URL showed in the log message (e.g., http://172.17.0.2:8888/) in your browser to open the Jupyter Notebook UI.
+Now copy the URL showed in the log message (e.g., `http://172.17.0.2:8888/`) in your browser to open the Jupyter Notebook UI.
 Type ‘ophidia’ as password when prompted.
+In case the IP address in not reachable, try with `http://localhost:8888/`.
 The notebooks will be available under the ```notebooks``` folder in the Jupyter Notebook UI.

 ### Notebooks